cysouw/diathesis/text/c04_reflexive.md

 ### [ NA | NG ] Reflexive accusative-to-genitive

 Examples of this alternation are maybe better considered to be different meanings of the verbs.
 However, the semantics of both counterparts are close enough to be noted as a special kind of diathesis.
-For example, the verb *annehmen* means 'to accept' in [@Next a], but 'to take care of' in [@Next b].
+For example, the verb *annehmen* means 'to accept' in [@next a], but 'to take care of' in [@next b].

 :::ex
 a.
 Er nimmt das Problem an. ('akzeptieren')